Did You Know: Stablecoins

 About iComply Investor Services Inc.

 iComply Investor Services Inc. (iComply) is an award-winning software company focused on reducing regulatory friction in the capital markets.
-With powerful data, verification, and tokenization solutions, iComply helps companies overcome the cost and complexity of multi-jurisdictional compliance to effectively access new markets.
+With powerful data, verification, and technology solutions, iComply helps companies overcome the cost and complexity of multi-jurisdictional compliance to effectively access new markets.
 Learn more: iComplyIS.com

 The Financial Action Task Force (FATF) first began weighing in on Cryptocurrency and Virtual Assets in June, 2014.
 In 2015 the FATF’s guidance was focused on the interfaces between fiat currency and virtual currency.
 Since that time, the FATF and its 39 member...